-- 5.22 The consultation and community involvement methods applied will be proportionate to the nature of the planning policy document being prepared. - 5.23 INFORMATION: The Council will provide information on what the Council is doing, what stage it is at in the preparation of the documents, where documents can be inspected, and how people can get involved. - 5.24 CONSULTATION: Consultation will take place informally during the research stages of documents and formally during the publication stages where people can comment on the Council's proposed policy direction. - 5.25 PARTICIPATION: The Council will carry out participation events such as workshops and forums where people can be more actively involved where appropriate. - 5.26 Every effort will be made to undertake the consultation outside August and the end of year holiday period.
+- 5.22 The consultation and community involvement methods applied will be proportionate to the nature of the planning policy document being prepared. - 5.23 INFORMATION: The Council will provide information on what the Council is doing, what stage it is at in the preparation of the documents, where documents can be inspected, and how people can get involved. - 5.24 CONSULTATION: Consultation will take place informally during the research stages of documents and formally during the publication stages where people can comment on the Council's proposed policy direction. - 5.25 PARTICIPATION: The Council will carry out participation events such as workshops and forums where people can be more actively involved where appropriate.

+At times of Government restrictions due to Covid-19 the Council will look to other methods such as virtual meetings using platforms such as Zoom. - 5.26 Every effort will be made to undertake the consultation outside August and the end of year holiday period.
 However, where this is unavoidable, due to the need to make progress on development plan preparation we will seek to ensure that a reasonable part of the consultation period extends beyond these holiday periods. - 5.27 Local exhibitions will be considered in locations relevant to the subject of consultation, in accessible buildings.
-The Council will work with the premises provider in identifying suitable rooms. - 5.28 A communications and engagement plan will also be prepared where it is appropriate to the scope of a planning document.
-For each stage of the planning documents preparation this plan will contain the following: - The key milestones for plan making along with key dates for consultation, indicating when people will be involved. - Outline the specific consultation and engagement methods of how people are to be involved and how they can respond. - Provide details of document availability. - Explain how feedback will be provided and how comments will be taken into account.
+The Council will work with the premises provider in identifying suitable rooms.
+At times of Government restrictions due to Covid-19 the Council will look to other methods such as virtual exhibitions. - 5.28 A communications and engagement plan An Engagement Strategy will also be prepared setting out in detail the engagement programme for the whole Local Plan preparation.
+It will explain the methods of engagement, how they will be tailored to each consultation stage, the needs of the community and other consultees. where it is appropriate to the scope of a planning document.
+For each stage of the planning documents preparation this plan It will contain the following: - The principles of community engagement on the Local Plan - How the Council will engage with partners, town and parish councils, key groups, infrastructure providers, residents, businesses and landowners and developers. - The key milestones for plan making along with key dates for consultation, indicating when people will be involved.

+- Outline the specific consultation and engagement methods of how people are to be involved and how they can respond. - Provide details of document availability. - Roles and responsibilities - Explain how feedback will be provided and how comments will be taken into account.